tthien92/three_way_pneumonia_classification/README.md

 ### Future Consideration

-    - Streamline model compilation, fit, and accuracy score with functions and use pipelines for more efficiency.
+  - Streamline model compilation, fit, and accuracy score with functions and use pipelines for more efficiency
-    - Test pipeline with a simple model first and compile, fit, and evaluate all other models overnight to save time.
+  - Test pipeline with a simple model first and compile, fit, and evaluate all other models overnight to save time
-    - Streamline randomness of keras models to have reproducible results.
+  - Streamline randomness of keras models to have reproducible results
-    - Incorporate image augmentation to feed the model more data.
+  - Incorporate image augmentation to feed the model more data

 ### Future Projects
    - Create a model capable of image classification for all 5 types of pneumonia
    - Try more basic models that are less computationally expensive for comparison
    - Buffer image data with additional data (e.g. from lab tests)
    - Construct additional image classification models for other tests such as fMRI and CAT.
    - Use different pretrained models as the base such as Inception, MobileNet, Resnet, etc.
    - Explore unsupervised models for image classification